In the body, most fluoride is contained in bones and teeth. Fluoride is necessary for the formation and health of bones and teeth.

 Fluoride also accumulates in bones.
 Rarely, consuming too much fluoride for a long time results in dense but weak bones, abnormal bone growths (spurs) on the spine, and crippling due to calcium accumulation (calcification) in ligaments.

-Treatment involves reducing fluoride consumption.
+Treatment of fluoride excess involves reducing fluoride consumption.
 For example, if people live in areas with high fluoride levels in the water, they should not drink fluoridated water or take fluoride supplements.
 Children should always be instructed not to swallow fluoridated toothpaste.